neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-1.md

 ### Task 1: Create an Azure Storage account

-In this task, you will learn how to use Azure portal to create an azure storage account.
+In this task, you will learn how to use Azure portal to create an Azure storage account.

 #### Pre-requisites for this task